felixfoertsch/felixfoertsch.github.io/about.md

 Since I am a big [Apple](https://apple.com) fan, I am currently learning [Swift](https://swift.org), Apples programming language for macOS, iOS, watchOS and tvOS, to build awesome apps.

-# Current goals
+# Current Goals

 Public commitments are the most motivating.
-At the moment I am chasing the following goals:
+At the moment I am chasing the following goals.
+If you would like to help me reach them, check in on me and poke me about them:
-- Finish my bachelor's degree. _Measurement_: University certificate.
+- Finish my bachelor's degree.
+  - _Indicator_: University certificate.
-- Become a proficient Swift developer. _Measurement_: Deploy one app to the macOS and one app to the iOS App Store.
+- Become a proficient Swift developer.
+  - _Indicator_: Deploy one app to each App Store (macOS/iOS).
-- Publish as much knowledge as I can on my website. _Measurement_: Publish one useful article every month.
+- Publish as much knowledge as I can on my website.
+  - _Indicator_: Publish one useful article every month.

 # Contact